skacem/skacem.github.io/_posts/2021-12-03-Customer-Segmentation-and-Profiling.md

 3. Accessibility which means that your company's marketing activities and distribution system are capable of reaching and adequately serving the target segment.
 4. Substantiality; implying that the target segments are large enough to be profitable.

-Broadly speaking, any market segmentation falls into one of these two approaches: *a priori* (or prescriptive) and *post hoc* (or exploratory) segmentation.
+Broadly speaking, any market segmentation falls into one of the following two approaches: *a priori* (or prescriptive) and *post hoc* (or exploratory) segmentation.
 Segmentation based on hierarchical cluster analysis, which we introduced in the last tutorial, is a typical example of exploratory *post-hoc* segmentation.
 In this tutorial, we will introduce and implement an *a priori* approach to segmentation, namely managerial market segmentation.

 ## Managerial Segmentation

 Managerial segmentation is an *a priori* segmentation, and is performed when the manager proactively chooses the basis of the market analysis and the variables to be included in the segmentation.
 Hence, the basis for segmentation varies depending on the specific business decisions that management is facing.
-For instance, if the management is concerned with the likely impact of a price increase on its customers, the appropriate basis might be the current customers' price sensitivity.
+For instance, if the management is concerned with the likely impact of a price increase on the customers, the appropriate basis might be the current customers' price sensitivity.
 If, however the management is concerned with the loss of customers, the basis for segmentation could be recency.

 In this tutorial, we want to predict which customers are most likely to make further purchases in the near future.
 A basic criterion for this would be whether the customer has made a purchase recently or not.
 After all, someone who bought at our store a few weeks ago is much more likely to buy again in the future than someone whose last purchase was several years ago.

-For example we could divide our customer database into four groups or segments based on recency; where:
+In this case, an appropriate model would be to divide our customer database into four groups or segments based on recency; where:

 1. **Active** are customers whose last purchase was within the last 12 months.
 2. **Warm** if their last purchase was one year ago, that is, between 13 and 24 months.